-In the south-east, fronting the Pacific, the Seaward Kaikouras loom steeply over a rugged coast.
-On their inland side they are separated by the Clarence Valley from the Inland Kaikoura chain which culminates in spectacular 2885-metre Tapuae-O-Uenuku.
+In the south-east, along the Pacific coast, the Seaward Kaikouras loom steeply.
+Formed by ongoing, and geologically rapid uplift, on their inland side they are separated by the Clarence Valley from the Inland Kaikoura chain which culminates in spectacular 2885-metre Tapuae-O-Uenuku.
 North-westwards again appears the Awatere Valley, followed by the Black Birch range system and then the Wairau Valley.
 Finally, just across the Wairau fault angle depression in the far north-west, lies a double range block, spreading 'V'-fashion towards Cook Strait.
 Arising in the south-west from an apex at Tophouse Saddle, the eastern arm of the 'V' is the Richmond Range fronting the Wairau Valley.
 The western arm, the Bryant Range, overlooks Nelson Province.
 This 'V'-shaped mountain block steadily diverges and decreases in height until finally ending in the outermost capes of the Marlborough Sounds.

 Viewed from the air or sea, Marlborough's saw-tooth mountain skyline stands in strong profile.
-Does the Province actually have any valleys?
 Aligned south-west to north-east, jagged parallel ranges separate long straight valleys.
 Their parallel layout arises from a vigorous tectonic and geologically young past.
 Bulldozed forward by the westward-advancing Pacific Continental Plate, block-shaped ranges are still crumpling sky-wards as it jams into the Australian Plate barring the way.
 Clearly a zone of violent contact, Marlborough continues to experience frequent tectonic changes along major fault lines.

 (extracted from Marl.
 Hist.
 Soc.
 Click ~ A Captured Moment, 2005)